 M.S.
-Torun Winery and Ranch is one of the Napa Valley’s most unique and intriguing wineries; it is the story of how passionate and engaging owners, hard work, a bit of good timing, loads of vision and plenty of creativity have all aligned on this unique property in eastern Napa Valley.
+Torun Winery and Ranch is one of Napa Valley’s most unique and intriguing wineries; it is the story of how passionate and engaging owners, hard work, a bit of good timing, loads of vision and plenty of creativity have all aligned on this unique property in eastern Napa Valley.
 The path of the proprietors towards owning a piece of the Napa Valley was not linear by any means.

-Founders Sid and Naciye Torun (the winery takes its name from Sid’s full name, Mehmet Sıdık Torun) grew up in the eastern part of Turkey – about some 800 miles east of Istanbul – a part of the country that is close to both the Iranian and Armenian borders.
+Founders Sid and Naciye Torun (the winery takes its name from Sid’s full name, Mehmet Sıdık Torun) grew up in the eastern part of Turkey about some 800 miles east of Istanbul – a part of the country that is close to both the Iranian and Armenian borders.
 Both grew up in villages within a few miles of each other in the mountains.
 Before leaving Turkey, Sid founded and operated a number of businesses including manufacturing string products, plastic components, and parts for the transportation industry including auto parts and traffic lights.
 Naciye operated a beauty/perfume shop selling a variety of related products.

 The story of how he and Naciye found this property is a fascinating one.
 And their vision of how they developed the site, equally so.
-With a limited budget, for four years as time permitted, they drove the windy roads of hillside locations within the Napa Valley as well as to the north in Lake and Mendocino Counties.
+With a limited budget, for four years as time permitted, they drove the windy roads of hillside locations within Napa Valley as well as to the north in Lake and Mendocino Counties.
 During one trip in search of property in Lake County, they stopped at the River Rock Casino in Sonoma County for dinner on their way back to their home in Santa Clara.
 While there they randomly met a couple sitting next to them.

-Sid understands the power of signage; the property features a number of rock signs – names of special places from his homeland in Turkey as well as names of Kurdish people he knows who were killed in Turkey during the late 1980s/early 1990s as well as homage to select Kurdish leaders.
+Sid understands the power of signage; the property features a number of rock signs including names of special places from his homeland in Turkey as well as names of Kurdish people he knows who were killed in Turkey during the late 1980s/early 1990s as well as homage to select Kurdish leaders.

-His projects are never ending – he hopes to have a grand opening/unveiling sometime in 2024 – which is when he estimates much of his primary unfinished projects will finally be completed.
+Sid hopes to have a grand opening/unveiling sometime in 2024 which is when he estimates much of his primary unfinished projects will finally be completed.

 The LNU Lightning Complex, August 2020